 If Diagon Halley’s exteriors are those of London’s Ledonhall Market, the most famous shopping streets for magicians are those of Grassmarket, an area characterised by steep streets with rows of dark brick buildings, interspersed with yellow, ash blue and opaque red buildings.

 Rowling was inspired by this very area in order to descivere the Wizards’ market.

 Where to sleep in Edinburgh

-For our stay in Edinburgh we have chosen to stay outside the centre, in Grand Harbour Apartments in Leith to be exact.
-An ideal place, especially if like us we had the car, but we were told that it was also well served by public transport to the city centre.
+For our stay in Edinburgh we chose to stay outside the centre, at Grand Harbour Apartments in Leith to be exact.
+An ideal place, especially if like us we had a car, but we were told it was also well served by public transport to the city centre.

 These apartments are very beautiful and equipped with all the comforts of the sea, ideal as a base for visiting all the surrounding areas.
 Also the price was very good, we spent 100 euro per night for a flat for 4 people with 2 bathrooms.

 Scotland Tour – Second day – The Fife

 On our second day the real Scottish 7-day tour to discover the highlands would begin.
 Before heading north, we made a diversion to the south, as we saw, because we couldn’t miss one of the main attractions in terms of filmography: The Rosslyn Chapel.

 One of the key scenes of the da Vinci Code takes place in the chapel of Rosslyn: when Dr. Langdon and Sofie discover the secrets of Professor Sauniere.